jonasdk/8-Ways-To-Improve-Your-Grunt-Setup/article/draft_1.md

 For a project I recently worked on, we added a 90Kb data file for D3.js to compile into a map.
 This caused our grunt build to take over 2 minutes to render a concatenated JS file via [grunt-contrib-requirejs](https://github.com/gruntjs/grunt-contrib-requirejs) - not a great time to wait between saves.
 The build took this long because [grunt-contrib-requirejs] was creating a JS sourcemap for the concatenated file, a fruitless task for a data file with thousands of points.
 Blacklisting the data file brought the build back down to a few seconds.

-Ultimately, the best way to keep your Grunt.js setup maintainable, fast and scaleable is to understand what you are doing.
-Keep reading about Grunt.js; follow thought leaders like Ben Altman (@cowboy - the creator of Grunt.js), Sindre Sorhus (@sindresorhus - node.js superstar) and Addy Osmani (@addyosmani - workflow enthusiast) instead of blindly 'copy and paste'ing code into your project.
+Ultimately, the best way to keep your Grunt setup maintainable, fast and scaleable is to understand what you are doing.
+Keep reading about Grunt; follow thought leaders like Ben Altman (@cowboy - the creator of Grunt), Sindre Sorhus (@sindresorhus - node.js superstar) and Addy Osmani (@addyosmani - workflow enthusiast) instead of blindly 'copy and paste'ing code into your project.
 Keep learning.